robertthewolf/uncharted/src/pages/activities/snowshoe-hiking.md

 image: /img/dsc_1067.jpg
 tagline: 'Snowboarding, Skiing & Snowshoe Hiking '
 ---
-# Adventure skiing/ Snowboarding in the Area of Sibiu
+# Adventure skiing and Snowboarding

 I’m ready for you in every season of the year, just so you know.
 Skiing/ Snowboarding is one of my winter themed activities and I can guarantee you will have a blast!